m1337v/iOSRE/README.md

     return YES;
 }

-#pragma mark 使用NSFileManager通过检测一些越狱后的关键文件是否可以访问来判断是否越狱
+#pragma mark Use NSFileManager to determine if you're jailbroken by detecting if some key jailbroken files are accessible.
-// 检测越狱
+// Detecting Jailbreaks
 BOOL JCheckKuyt()
 {